swiftydroid/song-lyrics-analyser/README.md

 - `GENIUS_API_TOKEN`: The Genius API token
 - `ARTIST_NAME`: The primary artist name of the songs lyrics
 - `SEARCH_MAX_SONGS`: Maximum number of songs to retrieved.
 Currently, songs tagged with "Version", "Remix" and "Live" are skipped.
 You can cater for your needs in get_lyrics.py.
 - `SONGS_FILENAME`: The song lyrics are saved in this filename.
 By default, the filename is `ARTIST_NAME`.json.

+### additional_stopwords.py

+You can use stopwords from `nltk` to prevent useless words from displaying in the Wordcloud.
+Depending on your case, sometimes you need to add more words to the stopwords.
+In this case, you can add them to `additional_stopwords.py`.